-The Sprag Clutch Design & Functionality
+The Design & Functionality of a Sprag Clutch

-A Sprag clutch has three main stopping options:
+A sprag clutch has three main stopping options:

 Technical definition of the Function: The sprag clutch design is a sophisticated geometrical shape in which the engagement curve activates when a certain pitch angle gets in contact with the round mating parts.

 The Engagement Curve

 When torque is applied to the clutch, the sprags roll along the engagement curve.
 This creates an equal amount of force between the torque, tension and mating.
 This part of the engagement curve is called the operating zone.